Diamonds for You

 He wished to keep from all things unnatural, all things tainted.
 But who was he to talk, when he was probably the most tainted of them all?

 Blaise Zabini didn't know what he'd been thinking when he'd decided to marry Pansy Parkinson.
 He loved her a lot—no, really, no joke.
 He loved Pansy.
 She'd known all along that she'd been nothing more than Draco's groupie, but she'd never expected to find attention from Blaise.
 At first, Blaise had thought about just taking something from Draco, the spoiled brat who had everything, but getting Pansy was a lovely result.
-They worked well together and Pansy showed that she was more than just a tittering fool and Blaise showed that he cared for someone other than himself.
-She was the only one to ever evoke emotions in him.
+They worked well together, and Pansy showed that she was more than just a tittering fool, and Blaise showed that he cared for someone other than himself.
+She was the only one ever to evoke emotions in him.
 Blaise was in love with Pansy.

 So why was his damn eye wandering to that angel with horns?

 It had been three years since he'd last seen the witch.
 Before, she'd been one of his N.E.W.T. students in his seventh-year Ancient Runes class.
 She had always been quick as a whip, smarter than her fellow Ravenclaws.
 It was probably why she got the top marks in all of her classes—Transfiguration, Charms, Potions, Herbology, Ancient Runes.
 Even Pansy's class, Defense Against the Dark Arts, was easy for her, when it was taught by both Pansy and whenever Harry Potter would stop by to guest-lecture.

 Blaise hated to admit that Victoire Weasley was stunning, and not just for her looks.
 It killed him to admit that any female with the surname "Weasley" was beautiful, but Victoire was truly a cut above the rest.
 He suspected that it was there that his logic began to stand open-ended.